 Some common drugs that may help treat generalized anxiety disorder are SSRIs like Lexapro, Zoloft, and Prozac, among several others.
 Benzodiazepines like Valium, Xanax, and Ativan may also be prescribed to help with short term anxiety relief.
 Talk to your doctor or therapist to see what the best course of action is for you with regards to psychiatric medication.

 Cognitive Behavioral Therapy (CBT)

 CBT is a psycho-social intervention that aims to improve one’s mental health.
-It is a modality that is often used to treat people suffering from anxiety disorders such as generalized anxiety disorder and OCD.
-Someone with generalized anxiety disorder may also be able to benefit from CBT as well seeing as how it would allow them to have a much better understanding as to why they think and behave the way they do in relation to their irrational fears.
+It is a modality that is often used to treat people suffering from anxiety disorders such as generalized anxiety disorder and obsessive-compulsive disorder.
+Someone with generalized anxiety disorder may be able to benefit from CBT seeing as how it would allow them to have a much better understanding as to why they think and behave the way they do in relation to their irrational fears.

-CBT can be immensely helpful for someone with this condition given the sheer automaticity of their symptoms.
-For example, when someone with this condition is exposed to their fear, they will almost always have an instantaneous subconscious reaction to their fear.
-Such a lack of introspection is likely a large part of why someone with this condition will suffer to the extent that they will.
+CBT can be very helpful for someone with generalized anxiety disorder given the sheer automaticity of their symptoms.
+For example, when someone with this condition is exposed to their fear, they will almost always have an instantaneous subconscious reaction to that fear.
+Such a lack of introspection is likely a large part of why someone with generalized anxiety disorder will suffer to the extent that they will.
 CBT can help you to take a step back and analyze your fears more deeply than you typically would.

 Mindfulness-Based Stress Reduction (MBSR)